athete/Quantum-Algorithms/README.md

-# Quantum-Machine-Learning
+# Quantum-Optimisation-Algorithms

-This repository contains the implementation of Quantum machine learning algorithms in Python 3 and IBM's Qiskit Framework
+This repository contains the implementation of quantum machine optimisation algorithms in Python 3 and IBM's Qiskit Framework